Here’s How People Actually Use Close Friends On Instagram

-You can access your list via the main settings menu — Close Friends has its own tab — or via sharing settings when you're ready to share a Story.
-Though an Instagram spokesperson tells Bustle that the app doesn't curate this list, I've noticed that the people who you often see at the front of your Stories tray may also appear early in the list of suggested friends to choose from.
+You can access your Close Friends list via Instagram’s settings menu — Close Friends has its own tab — or via sharing settings when you're ready to share a story.
+In Settings, go to “Account,” then to “Close Friends.
+There, you’ll see the option to add people to your Close Friends, including a list of suggested accounts.
+Though an Instagram spokesperson tells Bustle that the app doesn't curate this list, you may notice that the people who you often see at the front of your stories tray may also appear early in the list of suggested friends to choose from.
 You can scroll or search through your entire following list to handpick your official inner circle.

-Choose What To Post To Close Friends
+How To Post To Close Friends On Instagram

-According to Bennett, a Close Friends audience is totally different from those who watch your public Story.
+According to Bennett, a Close Friends audience is totally different from those who watch your public story.
 "It’s not about likes or engagements but [it's] focused around cultivating a smaller niche, loyal online community," she tells Bustle.
 Emily adds that she finds people are more likely to respond to Close Friends stories precisely because it feels more intentional.
 It almost makes the vastness of Instagram feel intimate.

 Emily says she posts on Close Friends more frequently than to her main story.
 "My close friends content is usually pretty inane: reposts of art I like, selfies, sharing music I'm listening to, making dumb comments on my day, and asking questions or starting polls where I'm specifically only interested in my friends' responses," she tells Bustle.

-How To Edit Your Close Friends List
+How To Edit Your Close Friends On Instagram

 "I've got a few former hook-ups and crushes on my Close Friends that I want to see my selfies, LMAO.
 I don't stress too much about the 'implications' of adding someone to my list," Emily tells Bustle.